-NHL Seattle GM Ron Francis lays the groundwork for a future player crop he hopes will yield fine fruit
+NHL Seattle GM Ron Francis, an avid wine collector, hopes his future player crop will yield fine fruit

 NHL Seattle’s new team general manager Ron Francis spent his second day on the job pondering a question about whether young player prospects really do age like fine wine.

-Francis, 56, has been known to dabble in “the grape”, which is about as unsurprising as a player from Sault Ste.
-Marie, Ontario making the Hockey Hall of Fame.
+Francis, 56, has been known to dabble in “the grape,” which is about as unsurprising as a player from Sault Ste.
+Marie, Ontario, making the Hockey Hall of Fame.
 A city of only 73,000 bordering northern Michigan, “The Soo’’ has a disproportionately large Italian community that included Francis and fellow native Hall of Famers Phil and Tony Esposito, while the local Greyhounds junior team helped groom Wayne Gretzky, Adam Foote, Paul Coffey, John Vanbiesbrouck, Craig Hartsburg and Joe Thornton, among others.

-Francis, his Italian family loving their wine at large dinners, started trying it by age 9 in a glass mostly filled with soda.
+Francis, his Italian family loving its wine at large dinners, started trying it by age 9 in a glass mostly filled with soda.
 Then, with the Pittsburgh Penguins in the early 1990s, fellow Hall of Famer and renowned wine collector Mario Lemieux turned teammate Francis on to the joys of keeping a more serious stash.

 That’s led to a private collection of his favorite Barolo and Barbaresco varietals from Italy, as well as others from France and Napa Valley — some from as far back as the 1970s.
 He admits wine collecting can require patience similar to what he’s shown as a GM with young players.

-“I think the beauty of wine is, just because it’s from a certain country, or a certain grape or a certain type, it doesn’t mean it’s something you’re going to like,’’ Francis said Friday morning over coffee in the Queen Anne neighborhood.
+“I think the beauty of wine is, just because it’s from a certain country, or a certain grape or a certain type, it doesn’t mean it’s something you’re going to like,’’ Francis said Friday morning.
 “You have to find the things that you like.
 And with wine, a lot of the times, just because you buy it, it’s not ready to drink.
 You’ve got to sit and wait until it matures.’’

 Francis took criticism his four years as GM with the Carolina Hurricanes for waiting on prospects.
 He was ultimately fired by a new owner in April 2018, only to see his crop of draftees and trade acquisitions take off this past season and reach the Eastern Conference final.

 Among them was 30-goal-scorer Sebastian Aho, a second-rounder from 2015 that led the Hurricanes with 83 points.
-The guy right behind him with 76 points was Teuvo Teravainen, 24, acquired by Francis from Chicago for second-and-third-round picks in 2016.
+The guy right behind him with 76 points was Teuvo Teravainen, 24, acquired by Francis from Chicago for second- and third-round picks in 2016.

-His drafting of defenseman Noah Hanifin at No. 5 overall in 2015 produced an instant NHL player, whose trade last year to Calgary brought in defenseman Dougie Hamilton and forward Michael Ferland to key Carolina’s playoff run.
+His drafting of defenseman Noah Hanifin at No. 5 overall in 2015 produced an instant NHL player, whose trade last year to Calgary brought in defenseman Dougie Hamilton and forward Micheal Ferland to key Carolina’s playoff run.
 As well, the majority of players that helped Carolina’s AHL affiliate in Charlotte win a championship this past season were Francis picks.

 Compared to a wine crop, Francis said: “They’re close to being ripe.’’